Skip to main content

 How often should I tweak settings?

 Not often.
-Review monthly or when market behavior clearly shifts.
+I review settings monthly or when market behavior clearly shifts.
+Over-optimizing on recent data is a trap I've fallen into before.

 Nothing here is financial advice.
 Test first, start small, and adjust thoughtfully.